ShaunCurtis/CEC.Blazor/AsyncProgramming.md

 }
 ```

 The first await creates a new Task via Task.Run(..).
-We're now managing where the task get run - Task.Run() specifically runs tasks on the threadpool.
-The interesting part is where the second task gets run.
-Answer: on the main SynchronisationContext.
-Why?
-The code block is being executed on the SynchronisationContext, so the reference to the Task exists on the SynchronisationContext and any new tasks get created on the SynchronisationContext unless otherwise directed.
+We're now managing where the task gets run - Task.Run() specifically runs tasks on the threadpool.
+The second wait block is run on the calling method thread - probably the Application thread.

-To run everything on the threadpool you would do something like this:
+To ensure everything is run on the threadpool do something like this:

 ```c#
 private async EventHandler(...) => await Task.Run(() => MethodAsync(...));